 “Primary Authority can deliver real benefits to businesses, Local Authorities and consumers.
-Assured advice drives up standards and supports businesses to trade with confidence” says Chief Executive at the Food Standards Agency.
+Assured advice drives up standards and supports businesses to trade with confidence,” according to the Chief Executive at the Food Standards Agency.

 - Earned recognition for your efforts to achieve compliance

 - Fewer inspections and paperwork